Oath of Allegiance (United Kingdom): Taking the oath in the House of Commons

 The Principal Clerk of the Table Office at the despatch box offers a choice of affirmation or oath cards to read.
 The MP takes the oath or affirms, then moves along the Table to the Clerk Assistant and signs the Test Roll, a parchment book headed by the oath and affirmation which is kept by the Clerk of the House of Commons.

 State Opening

-After the initial swearing in process, most MPs and Members of the Lords are able to sit and vote in each House.
+After the initial swearing in process, most MPs and Members of the House of Lords are able to sit and vote in each House.
 Any remaining MPs or Members of the Lords can take the oath at later sittings.
 When the majority of MPs and Members of the Lords have been sworn in, both Houses of Parliament are ready to hear the King's Speech at the State Opening starting the business of the session.

 By-elections and MPs

 MPs who have been elected at a by-election are accompanied from the bar of the House by two sponsors.
-The new Member will have collected a certificate relating to his or her election from the Public Bill Office to hand to the Clerk of the House before taking the oath or making the affirmation.
+The new Member will have collected a certificate relating to their election from the Public Bill Office to hand to the Clerk of the House before taking the oath or making the affirmation.